Friday, Sept. 27, 2019 (Updated Oct. 13, 2019)

-Most proud of from his first term: A greater focus on homeless services, including expanding EFAA’s rental assistance program to allow families up to three months of emergency assistance; loosening the restrictions on accessory dwelling units; passing the co-op ordinance; work on increasing cycling and pedestrian infrastructure, with focus on safety and Vision Zero; passing the assault weapons ban
+Most proud of from his first term: A greater focus on homeless services, including expanding EFAA’s rental assistance program to allow families up to three months of emergency assistance; loosening the restrictions on accessory dwelling units; passing the co-op A piece of municipal (city-level) legislation.; work on increasing cycling and pedestrian infrastructure, with focus on safety and Vision Zero; passing the assault weapons ban

 What he’d like to do with his second: Creating policy to allow tiny homes in Boulder, perhaps as ADUs; securing more funding for the library; transportation (specifically bus rapid transit on East Arapahoe); affordable housing, including a mix of market-affordable and government-subsidized, as well as preserving existing housing; arts and culture support (specifically relaxing Boulder’s regulations on “what goes where”); social justice; small business support

 Biggest regret from his first term: “The biggest failure of the current council has been to not make more progress on CU South.
 That is one of my top priorities to keep that project moving and get flood protection for thousands of people downstream in harm’s way.
 That’s been a big miss.”

 Why you might want to vote for him: Brockett walks his talk.
 His platform isn’t just a collection positions; it’s the way he lives his life.

 - He supports alternative modes of transit: Brockett rides an e-bike to council meetings and walks to work.